cytoscape/cytoscape-tutorials/README.md

 We have developed [custom themes for Cytoscape tutorials](https://github.com/cytoscape/cytoscape-tutorials/tree/gh-pages/css/theme).
 These stylesheets provide settings and features tailored for our content, making it easier to put together (and reuse) training materials in this repo.
 Review how to use these customizations below...

 ### Version
 To help develop training material that is accurate and current, we developed a custom footer and variable to specify the version of Cytoscape that the content pertains to.
-You can update the version tag in the named html or index.html files within the footer div:
+You can update the version tag in the title slide of your presentation/protocol in the module.html files within the footer div:
 ```
 <version>3.5.1</version>
 ```